Mort Meskin: Comics work

 In 1949, Meskin left National and joined the Simon & Kirby studio where he worked on a variety of titles such as Boys' Ranch and Prize Comics.

 He returned to National in 1956, where he created the feature "Mark Merlin" and also worked on a large number of war, science fiction and horror titles.

 In 1965, Meskin left the comics world and became a commercial illustrator and storyboard artist in the advertising industry, working at BBD&O until his retirement in 1982.
-For the next 13 years he worked as a volunteer at St. Josephs Nursing Home in Yonkers.
+For the next 13 years, he worked as a volunteer at St. Josephs Nursing Home in Yonkers.
+He died in New York in 1995 at 78.

 Awards

-In July 2013, during the San Diego Comic-Con, Meskin was one of six inductees into the Will Eisner Hall of Fame.
+In July 2013, during San Diego Comic-Con, Meskin was one of six inductees into the Will Eisner Hall of Fame.
 The award was presented by Mad magazine cartoonist and Groo the Wanderer creator Sergio Aragonés.
+The award was accepted posthumously by his son, Peter Meskin.
 The other inductees were Lee Falk, Al Jaffee, Spain Rodriguez, Joe Sinnott, and Trina Robbins.